podio/podio-android/index.md

 ## Integrate with your Android project
 The project is currently made available as raw source code.
 You can get the source by cloning the git repository: `git clone git@github.com:podio/podio-android.git`.

 Your options of integration from here on are as wide as the Android framework enables.
-You can e.g. choose to import the cloned source as an Android Library Project or build a JAR file out of it (don't forget to also manually copy the Volley and Gson JARs to your `libs` directory as they are not included in the podio-sdk JAR).
+You can e.g. choose to import the cloned source as an Android Library Project or build a JAR file out of it.

 The provided Ant build script gives you the option of building a JAR file by executing the `ant clean jar` command from the SDK root.
-You can then add the `podio-sdk.jar` file to your existing Android projects `libs` folder.
+You can then add the `podio-sdk.jar` file to your existing Android projects `libs` folder (don't forget to also manually copy the Volley and Gson JARs to your `libs` directory as they are not included in the podio-sdk JAR).

 ## Setup your API keys
 Before you can communicate with the Podio API, you need to generate a set of API keys for your application from your "Account Settings" page on Podio.
 You can find further details [here](https://developers.podio.com/api-key).

-Once you have a key and corresponding secret, you need to setup the Podio SDK to use them.
+Once you have a key and a corresponding secret, you need to setup the Podio SDK to use them:

 {% highlight java %}
 Podio.setup(context, "my_api_key", "my_secret");
 {% endhighlight %}

-and by that you're ready to start using the Podio SDK.
+And by that you're ready to start using the Podio SDK.

 ## How to use the SDK
-Requesting data from the SDK can be done in two ways, both will deliver the same result, but in different ways.
+Requesting data from the SDK can be done in of two different ways, both will deliver the same result, but in different ways.

-Regardless of which approach you chose, the SDK will give you a `Future` object upon performing a request.
+Regardless of which approach you choose, the SDK will give you a `Future` object upon performing a request.
 You then have the option of providing a set of (optional) callback interfaces that will be called by the SDK when something is ready.

-You can also chose to block the current thread while the SDK executes and get the result back directly from the request method.
+You can also choose to block the current thread while the SDK executes and get the result back directly from the request method.

-A very simple example to request an app could look something like this (it, of course, requires you to already be logged in with the SDK):
+A very simple example of how to request an app could look something like this (it, of course, requires you to already be authenticated through the SDK):

 {% highlight java %}
 RequestFuture<Application> future = Podio.application.get(123);
 {% endhighlight %}

 ### Using the SDK in an asynchronous manner
-The returned `Future` object offers ways of providing callback interfaces which will be called (on the UI thread) at any point in the future when there is something to notify.
+The returned `Future` object offers ways of providing callback interfaces which will be called (on the main thread) at any point in the future when there is something to notify.

-There are mainly two callback interfaces you should familiarize yourself with; the `ResultListener` which will be called once the *result* has been produced for you and the `ErrorListener` which will notify you on any SDK or API provided *errors*.
+There are mainly two callback interfaces you should familiarize yourself with; the `ResultListener`, which will be called once the result of your request has been produced for you, and the `ErrorListener` which will notify you on any SDK or API provided errors.

 Receiving a requested app asynchronously from the Podio SDK could, hence, look something like this: